- Schedule of Classes - December 1, 2021 7:42PM EST

 A sustainable approach to the evaluation and selection of materials and finishes for creating products and places for people has the potential to ensure the future survival of our planet.
-This course provides an introduction to basic material properties and asks students to morph the materials sensibilities, understand performance testing, building codes, and formulate a life-cycle cost analysis.
-Emphasis on "green" methodologies and assessment, including LEED building rating systems.
+This course provides an introduction to basic material properties and asks students to morph material sensibilities, understand performance testing, building codes, and formulate a life-cycle cost analysis.
+Emphasis on "green" methodologies and assessment, including the LEED and WELL building rating systems.

 When Offered Fall.